gvwilson/thirdbit/fiction/voyage/index.md

 held its breath.

 Uws suddenly began laughing.
-Telling his followers that his mask or ax must have protected him from the curse, he ordered them to unchain him<sup>According to legend, one of the magicians in attendance protested, turning herself into a puff of feathers to be carried away by the wind when the assembled nobility refused to listen.
-This is said to be the origin of the expression "blow to feathers", meaning "flee to anywhere".</sup>.
+Telling his followers that his mask or ax must have protected him from the curse, he ordered them to unchain him<span class="sidenote">According to legend, one of the magicians in attendance protested, turning herself into a puff of feathers to be carried away by the wind when the assembled nobility refused to listen.
+This is said to be the origin of the expression "blow to feathers", meaning "flee to anywhere".</span>.
 He then sauntered back to his tent, picked up his ax, and fell upon his men.

 Over the next twelve hours, Uws killed or wounded almost two thousand of his own